lbryio/lbry.com/content/faq/how-to-find-lbry-log-file.md

 ## Ubuntu / Linux *(Exact steps may differ slightly)*
 1. Navigate to your home directory.
 Ensure hidden files and folders are shown if using a graphical file explorer.
-2. Navigate to the .lbrynet folder.
+2. Navigate to the .lbrynet folder (or `.local/share/lbry/lbrynet` if you originally installed v0.14 and up).
 3. Here you will see the `lbrynet.log` file and any archives.